Raku/Documentable/README.md

 ) return Str
 ```

-Returns the transformation of `$.kind` to a "more human" version.
+Returns the transformation of `$.kind` to a "more understable" version.
 That means:

 - If `$.kind` is equal to `language` then it returns `language documentation`.
 - Otherwise, if `@.categories` is equal to `operator` then is set to `@.subkinds operator`.
 If not, it's set to the result of calling `english-list` with `@.subkinds` or `$.kind` if the previous one is not defined.